cslarsen/csl.name/_posts/2006-10-20-technopolis.markdown

   </embed>
 </object>

-The text scans in the beginning of the video was scanned from [Ray Gun Magazine][raygun].
-This was the time when the magazine had amazing publication design, by [Chris Ashworth][ashworth], among others.
+The text scans in the beginning of the video was scanned from an issue of [Ray Gun Magazine][raygun].
+This was the time when the magazine had amazing publication design by creative director and graphic genius [Chris Ashworth][ashworth].

-The person in the video is Andy Warhol, scanned from the same magazine.
+You can also see Andy Warhol in the video, scanned from the same magazine.

 !["Andy Warhol on the cover of Ray Gun Magazine"](/gfx/post/technopolis-warhol.png)